boveus/hyrax-wiki/Domain-Terms-tables.md

-There are a few SQL tables in the Sufia app that are for handling *domain terms* (which is librarian for fields with an autocomplete).
+There are a few SQL tables in the Hyrax app that are for handling *domain terms* (which is librarian for fields with an autocomplete).

 Below is a quick summary of these tables: